2022.05.20知財アクセラレーションプログラム(IPAS)参加企業の公募を開始

 That support includes business planning, financing, advice on laws and regulations, and other assistance as required.

-- ●Support method:We provide support via phones, e-mail, and meetings.
+- ●Support method:We provide support via online meeting or e-mail.

 - ●Support source:Support is provided in cooperation with experts in R&D, consultants in pharmaceutical affairs, and experts from related organizations including the Ministry of Health, Labour and Welfare.